cottonpillow/osspj2024_WeatherForecast/README.md

 - **Hover Effects**: Subtle scaling and color changes enhance interactivity.
 - **Clean Layout**: Grid and flexbox layouts for intuitive organization of elements.

-## Future Improvements

-- Add interactive charts for weather trends.
-- Implement a geolocation feature to fetch weather based on the user's location.
-- Expand support for additional languages.
-- Optimize for mobile and tablet devices.

 ## Contributors

 - Shin Phone Pyae ( 신폰 )